( If you purchase the kite recommended below I may receive a small commission - at no extra cost to you )

 Even a cheap mass produced plastic or nylon Delta kite will perform well enough to impress most onlookers!

+there would be so many around?
 By the way, the fourth letter of the Greek alphabet looks like a triangle, and is called Delta.
-Hence the name of the kite!
+Hence the name of the kite.

 Not all Delta kites are the same, so how do they vary?

 - overall size of Deltas varies enormously!

 - the basic outline can vary quite a bit too, with some extreme examples looking more like an overgrown bat than a triangle!

 - a variety of modern kite-making materials can be used, but fiberglass and graphite are most popular for spars